 - Use feline pheromone diffusers in main rooms for several weeks.

-- Block visual access to neighborhood cats if redirected agitation occurs.
+- Block visual access to outdoor cats if redirected agitation occurs.

-If stress escalates into swatting or chasing, follow de-escalation and reintroduction steps in How to Handle Aggressive Behavior in Cats.
+If stress escalates into swatting or chasing, follow steps here: How to Handle Aggressive Behavior in Cats.

 5. Attention-Seeking Behavior

-- Ignore non-urgent meows; reward quiet moments with attention or treats.
+- Ignore brief, non-urgent meows; reward quiet moments with attention or a tiny treat.

 - Schedule play and feeding so your cat doesn’t need to “ask.”

-- Use interactive toys and foraging games during the day to reduce boredom.
+- Use foraging games during the day to reduce boredom.

 6. Reproductive Behavior

-Unspayed females in heat and intact males vocalize intensely as part of mating behavior.
-Spaying/neutering usually reduces this dramatically and prevents unwanted litters.
+Unspayed females in heat and intact males may vocalize intensely.
+Spaying/neutering often reduces this dramatically and prevents unwanted litters.

 7. Night-Time Meowing (Night Yowling)

-- Hunger: offer a small high-protein meal or set an automatic feeder before bed.
+- Hunger: small high-protein snack or an automatic feeder before dawn.

-- Boredom: play an energetic game in the evening; leave puzzle feeders overnight.
+- Boredom: energetic play in the evening; puzzle feeders overnight.

-- Light & noise: use blackout curtains and white noise to reduce outdoor triggers.
+- Light & noise triggers: blackout curtains + white noise help some cats.

-- Seniors: ask your veterinarian about cognitive support and screening for hypertension.
+- Seniors: ask your vet about screening for hyperthyroidism and hypertension.

 8. What NOT to Do